Molnsc/NylonV4/HelpBitmoji.md

 7. **Locate the `Bitmoji-Token`**
    - Scroll down to the **Headers** section.
    - Look for a header labeled **"Bitmoji-Token"**.
-   - It will be in this format:
+   - It will be in this format: (Example)
      ```plaintext
      Bitmoji-Token: ac293848bb3595u749IRm3857493
      ```